Whiskey Manhattan Cocktail

 Instructions

-• Grab your shaker and fill it half way with ice
+• Grab your shaker and fill it half way with ice.
+Also add ice to your glass unless you are having it in a martini glass.

-• Take cocktail spoon and stir until nice and cold and mixed
+• Take a cocktail spoon and stir until nice and cold and mixed.

-• Pour in the glass and add the cherries
+• Pour and strain in the glass and add the cherries.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!